yeungn/yeungn.github.io/_drafts/building-a-cli-gem.md

   - show error message if number is invalid
   - end program when the user types exit
   -show list of option when user type list

-What is a [Cli](https://en.wikipedia.org/wiki/Command-line_interface) [Gem](http://guides.rubygems.org/what-is-a-gem/)?
-You can read more about it.

-I should have wrote this while working on the Gem.
-I am trying to remember as much as a I can at the moment, so some steps might not be in order and/or missing.
-If anything is confusing or doesn't make any sense, feel free to contact [me](mailto:nin.yeung@gmail.com).

- - how i got stuck on the part where the i get info from another url

 # Step 1 *(setting up files)*